Wascana Centre is a 930 hectare area in the heart of Regina, established by an act of the Saskatchewan Legislature, The Wascana Centre Act, in 1962.

 Wascana Centre Authority consists of an eleven-member Board representing the three participating parties.
 Five Members are appointed by the Lieutenant Governor in Council, three by the City of Regina, and three by the University of Regina.
 This Board sets the policies for Wascana Centre Authority in accordance with the purposes for which it was established.

-The current Members of the Board appointed by the Government of Saskatchewan are The Honourable Bill Hutchinson, Laura Ross, Sam Richardson, Rod Sieffert, and Wayne Clifton.
-Board Members appointed by the City of Regina are Mayor Pat Fiacco, Councillors Mike O'Donnel and Louis Browne.
+The current Members of the Board appointed by the Government of Saskatchewan are Ron Dedman, Deputy Minister, Ministry of Government Services, Bill Hutchinson, Al Nicholson, Rodney Sieffert, and Wayne Clifton.
+Board Members appointed by the City of Regina are Mayor Michael Fougere, Councillor Barbara Young, and Councillor Mike O'Donnell.
 The University of Regina has appointed President and Vice Chancellor Dr. Vianne Timmons, Dale Schoffer, and Nelson Wagner.

 The Purpose of Wascana Centre Authority is to ensure that an area surrounding Wascana Lake in the City of Regina, known as Wascana Centre, be devoted to the: